 To receive their newsletters and updates, email Ron & Sally directly at firstname.lastname@example.org.

 Scott & Beth Cunningham – Overseas Council // Global

-Scott and Beth are missionaries with SIM (Serving in Mission) and are on-loan to Overseas Council, based in Indianapolis, Indiana.
+Scott and Beth are missionaries where Scott serves as President and CEO for Overseas Council.
 Scott is specifically involved in assisting strategic theological education programs in seminaries and Bible colleges.
 Overseas Council works in areas of the world where the need is greatest, where the Church is growing the fastest, or under formidable odds — in Africa, Asia, Latin America, the Middle East, and Eurasia.

 To receive their newsletters and updates, email Scott directly at email@example.com.

 Craig & Kayla Gilley – New Tribes Mission // Asia Pacific

 Craig and Kayla Gilley serve with ETHNOS 360 in Asia Pacific.
 Craig will provide technical support in the area, while Kayla will be serving as a homeschool specialist to other missionary families.
 For more information, follow the Gilley’s blog at www.gilleyadventures.blogspot.com.

 Torre & Narah Meissner – New Tribes Mission // USA